10 Days Tour from Casablanca to Marrakech

-This 10 day Morocco Desert tour from Casablanca to Marrakech is surely going to be the best trip you have taken so far.
-The tour includes all the best attractions in Morocco.
+This 10 days tour from Casablanca to Marrakech is surely going to be the best trip you have taken so far.
+The 10 Days Morocco tour itinerary includes all the best attractions in Morocco.

 Firstly, Casablanca is the largest city in Morocco and has a beautiful coastal setting.
 Culture vultures will enjoy exploring the Hassan II Mosque, while those looking for a more relaxed atmosphere can stroll through the Old Medina or visit one of the city’s many parks.

 Furthermore, from Casablanca, it is a short drive to Rabat, the country’s capital.
 Rabat is home to a number of impressive historical sites, including the 12th-century Tower of Hassan.
 The ruins of the Roman city of Volubilis is something to behold.
 Chefchaouen is another must-see stop on any trip to Morocco.
 This picturesque town is known for its brightly-coloured buildings and laid-back atmosphere.

 Then, Fes is the next stop on our 10 Days Morocco tour itinerary.
 This bustling city is home to the world’s largest medieval university and a number of impressive mosques.
 After exploring Fes, we head south to Ifrane, a charming mountain town that is popular with winter sports enthusiasts.

 Moreover, our journey then takes us to Merzouga, where we will spend a day exploring the breath-taking Sahara Desert.
 We will then travel north to Todra Gorges, where we can take in the stunning scenery from one of the many hike trails.